Tainted\\Coders

 }

-Resources are just components without entities.
-Instead of querying for these resources we can ask for them directly as a generic arguments to Res or ResMut.
+Instead of using a Query for these resources we can ask for them directly as a generic arguments to Res or ResMut.

 When you see ResMut<Assets<Mesh>> you can think of it as saying: